timescale/promscale_extension/DEVELOPMENT.md

 If you're adding a Rust function, use pgx tests.
 If you're adding/testing a SQL migration, try to test it with an end-to-end SQL test.
 If that is not possible, write it as an end-to-end Rust test.

+### Running PGX tests

+If you need to modify Rust code you should also run corresponding tests.
+Unfortunately, our dev environment doesn't handle this yet.

+Firstly, you'll need to install and configure PGX:
+- `cargo install cargo-pgx --git https://github.com/timescale/pgx --branch promscale-staging --rev ee52db6b` (the branch and rev are subject to change)
+- `cargo pgx init`

+Then you can run PGX tests by executing: `cargo pgx test`.
+If you need to run them against a specific PostgreSQL version you can use a corresponding feature
+flag: `cargo pgx test pg12`.